 - Discounts on bundles.
 Amazon is pretty notorious for having products in bulk.
 Items that are in bundles are typically cheaper than buying the product individually.
 Amazon is great about providing the cost breakdown just under the product description for customers.
 If your product could be offered in bulk then go for it!
 It will generate more Amazon sales for your brand.

 - ManyChat integration.
 Selling on Amazon marketplace while balancing customers’ needs behind the scenes can be a lot.
 As you learn how to sell items on Amazon, use a chatbot to your advantage.
-ManyChat can help by integrating a chatbot in your Amazon Seller Central.
-You’ve streamlined your ad needs.
-Now, let us take care of your customer.
+You can connect ManyChat and your Amazon Seller Central using Zapier to send customer information between the two apps and create personalized experiences for shoppers.

 A few last things…